 ‘Protesting smarter, not harder’

-While crowd sizes at protests so far in 2025 may seem small compared to the masses of people that took to the streets for protests like the Women’s March in 2017, there are many more — thousands more — protests happening across the country this year.
+Although crowd sizes at protests in 2025 may seem small compared to the masses of people who took to the streets for protests like the Women’s March in 2017, there are many more — thousands more — protests happening across the country this year.

 People are “protesting smarter, not harder,” said Heather Hax, an academic who studies social movements and who is part of the Baltimore Rapid Response Network.